Qt-Widgets/TabsTextEdit-Qt-Widget-Tags/README.md

 # TabsTextEdit-Qt-Widget

-This is a simple, animated, high-performance input widget with field or textarea.
+This is a simple, animated, high-performance input widget with textarea field.

+Use https://github.com/nicktrandafil/tags if you need lineEdit field

 Auto split input text into tags by Space or Enter key.